 Mapping The Experience

-An Experience Map is a powerful tool for understanding the needs, emotions, behaviors, and context of a person or a group as they interact with your organization.
-Experience Maps reveal gaps between a participants needs and expectations and the products and services your organization provides.
-An Experience Map can expose problems in the participant experience and reveal opportunities for new products and services.
+A Customer Journey Map is a powerful tool for understanding your customer’s experience: their needs, wants, emotions, and behaviors as they interact with your organization.
+Journey Maps reveal gaps between a participants needs and expectations and the products and services your organization provides.
+An Journey Map can expose problems in the participant experience and reveal opportunities for new products and services.

-What Does An Experience Mapping Project Look Like?
+What Does A Journey Mapping Project Look Like?

 Kickoff - An Experience Mapping project should start with reviewing your brand, market, competition, stakeholders, organizational culture and any existing participant data.